COMSOC-Community/comsoc-website/docs/index.md

 There are also intriguing open questions at the interface of social choice theory with machine learning.
 Also here, the exchange of ideas can go in both directions.
 Can we learn a good voting rule from data on collective decisions taken in specific situations?
-Vice versa, can we use the axiomatic method of social choice theory to improve machine learning algorithms that may affect groups of individuals and that are required to adhere to certain ethical standards?
+*Vice versa*, can we use the axiomatic method of social choice theory to improve machine learning algorithms that may affect groups of individuals and that are required to adhere to certain ethical standards?

 <span class="interdisciplinary-header lettrine">Experimental<br>Findings</span>
 The formal models we study in social choice theory are intended to to represent real-life processes.
-There is thus an important interplay between social choice theorists and behavioural scientists.
+There thus is a need for collaboration between social choice theorists and behavioural scientists.
 What are realistic assumptions regarding the preferences found in a population?
 Are the decisions taken by a given mechansism perceived as fair by its users?
 Assumptions and hypotheses need to be tested in controlled environments to assess how realistic they are.